N.J. Gov. Mikie Sherrill says she wants access to Delaney Hall ICE facility amid protests

 "They retaliated on me by trying to shut me up by attacking my husband," Gabriela Soto said.

-"Gaby should be home reading bedtime stories to her son, Noah, and playing with her daughter, Vero," said Kathy O'Leary, with the Catholic peace organization Pax Christi.
+"Gaby should be home reading bedtime stories to her son, Noah, and playing with her daughter, Vero," said Kathy O'Leary, who is with the Catholic peace organization Pax Christi.

 Lawmakers visit facility